sadfuzzy/lana-bank/README.md

 1. Create customer from Admin Panel
 1. Open [Customer Portal](http://localhost:4455/app) in a separate browser (or incognito mode)
 1. Use the customer email to try and login
-1. Open [Mailhog](http://localhost:8025/) to see the OTP and enter the same in the login screen
+1. Get the login code by running `make get-customer-login-code EMAIL=your-customer-email@example.com`
 1. You're in!

 > If you see a cookie error, delete the cookie and reload the page (but this should not happen if you're using separate browsers)